wtRinaldi/portfolio/content/blog/vue-vs-react.md

 ::Paragraph
 In React, achieving similar functionality requires the function and value to be passed, with explicit event handling and state management at each level of the component hierarchy.
+It is possible, however, to recreate the `v-model` pattern in React using a hook.
 ::

 ::CodeBlock